psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 We trained the the BotRCGN model as implemented in [7] as our baseline model.
 In addition, we trained 5 other variants with different settings/architecture.
 Below is a summary of the 6 models and their differences:
 - Model 1: Base RGCN (with RoBERTa)
 - Model 2: RGCN with BERT
-- Model 3: Model 3: RGCN without user description and
+- Model 3: Model 3: RGCN without user description
 - Model 4: RGCN without tweets
-- Model 5: RGCN with GAT layer
+- Model 5: RGCN with GAT layer (side note: [this blog post](https://dsgiitr.com/blogs/gat/) does an excellent job explaining what GAT layers are)
-- Model 6: RGCN with two [what kind of two layers] layers
+- Model 6: RGCN with two 2RGCNConv layers

 Below we present the results of our 6 trained models.